jgm/djot/doc/syntax.md

 brackets, followed by a colon, followed by whitespace (or a newline) and the URL.
 The URL may be split over multiple lines (in which case the lines will be concatenated, with any leading or trailing space removed).
+None of the chunks of the URL may contain internal whitespace.

     [google]: https://google.com